CarloTamburrelli/django_squac/README.md

 ```

 **To understand how it works, log in first with the "test" and play and then with "multivelox" (the latter user already has a battle to do with kerokaznu)**

+## How it works?

+After installing the application, go to this address for the rules of the game: http://127.0.0.1:8000/about/

 ## How to login